-2 Semesters.
-Prerequisite course: Passing grade in Integrated Math I or equivalent.
-Integrated Math II is the second of a three-year integrated math sequence that will help students see the relationships between algebra, geometry, and statistics.
+Integrated Math 2 is the second of a three-year integrated math sequence that will help students see the relationships between algebra, geometry, and statistics.
 This class completes the geometry curriculum in the first semester, and then completes the second semester of algebra.
 The geometry portion of this class includes similarity, polygons, circles, areas, volumes, and an introduction to right triangle trigonometry.
 The algebra portion includes an introduction to functions, imaginary numbers, higher order polynomials, graphing of functions, and irrational expressions.